top of page

 • 4 min read

-Instead, it may feel like:
+Instead, depression may feel more like:

 • emotional numbness